Prestigious research grants worth half a million pounds awarded to university

-Professor James Harris, Head of the School of Philosophy, has been awarded a British Academy/Leverhulme Senior Research Fellowship grant worth £56,000 for his research on the history of philosophy.
+Professor James Harris, Head of Philosophy in the School of Philosophical, Anthropological and Film Studies, has been awarded a British Academy/Leverhulme Senior Research Fellowship grant worth £56,000 for his research on the history of philosophy.
 His research Philosophy, philosophizing, and the philosopher in 18th-century Britain will examine the role that philosophers played in the intellectual culture of the period between the revolutions of 1688 and 1789.
 Two distinctive features of 18th-century British philosophy are explored in detail: philosophy’s move out of the academy and into the wider public sphere, and the lack of a principled distinction between philosophy and natural science.

 The British Academy/Leverhulme Senior Research Fellowship is a prestigious award, with a success rate for applications of under 12%.